regix1/qbt-cleanup/README.md

 This tool bridges this gap by:
 * Safely removing torrents that meet your criteria without disrupting Sonarr/Radarr file management
 * Working with either qBittorrent's built-in settings or custom thresholds you specify
+* Supporting different cleanup criteria for private and non-private torrents
 * Giving you control over whether associated files are deleted
 * Providing scheduled cleanup to prevent torrent buildup